Gavin1937/Your-Moon-CSULA/README.md

 * you have 2 options when deploying this application with docker-compose
   1. open frontend and backend in 2 separate ports
   2. only open one port, and use reverse proxy to route both frontend and backend
-* you only need to configure for `use reverse proxy` option
+* you only need to do following configurations for `use reverse proxy` option
    1. create a new file called `.env`
    2. and then add a new line in it: `APP_PORT=8080`
    3. this file will tell docker-compose which port to expose for the entire app